 Click to Learn More

-Computer Art Studio
+Electronic Art & Animation Studio

-Computer Art Students utilize the shared Art & Design Computer Studio.
+EAA Students utilize the shared Art & Design Computer Studio.
 The studio has four labs - two designed for laptop use, and two equipped with Apple computers, large flat screen displays, Wacom drawing tablets, and scanners.
-Software includes Adobe Photoshop, Adobe Illustrator, Adobe Dreamweaver, Adobe Animate, Adobe Premiere, Adobe After Effects, ZBrush, Maxon Cinema 4D, RealFlow, Unity3D, Rhino3D, Apple Final Cut Pro, and many others.
+Software includes Adobe Photoshop, Adobe Illustrator, Adobe Dreamweaver, Adobe Animate, Adobe Premiere, Adobe After Effects, ZBrush, Maxon Cinema 4D, Unity3D, Rhino3D, Apple Final Cut Pro, and many others.
 The facility provides digital cameras, digital video cameras, tripods, panoramic heads, 360 cameras, lighting equipment, and microphones for overnight checkout.
 A large format inkjet printer, mid-sized pre-press inkjet printers, and color laser printing are available for student use.
 The studio is open approximately 80 hours outside of class times for student use.

 studio image